prof18/marcogomiero.com/posts/2021/kmp-no-java-runtime-error-xcode/index.md

 brew install --cask temurin11
 ```

-Then I borrowed a couple of alias (to add on `.zshrc` or `.bash_profile` file) that I found out [in this article](https://www.yippeecode.com/topics/upgrade-to-openjdk-temurin-using-homebrew/) to help me switch easily between Java 11 and Java 11, whenever I need.
+Then I adapted a couple of alias (to add on `.zshrc` or `.bash_profile` file) that I found out [in this article](https://www.yippeecode.com/topics/upgrade-to-openjdk-temurin-using-homebrew/) to help me switch easily between Java 11 and Java 8, whenever I need.

 ```bash
 export JAVA_11_HOME=/Library/Java/JavaVirtualMachines/temurin-11.jdk/Contents/Home